About > General Policies

 The process of Personal Appeal consists of two phases: the Informal Hearing and the Formal Hearing.

-When a request for a Personal Appeal is received, the hearing shall be scheduled at a regular meeting of the Diplomates and Surgeons in Practice Committee.
+When a request for a Personal Appeal is received, the hearing will normally be conducted at a regular meeting of the Diplomates and Surgeons in Practice Committee.
 The appellant shall be notified in writing at least 30 days prior to the meeting of the time and location at which they should appear.
-The appellant shall be afforded the opportunity to appear in person and present oral and written evidence on their own behalf.
+The appellant shall be afforded the opportunity to appear virtually and present oral and written evidence on their own behalf.
 The members of the Diplomates and Surgeons in Practice Committee have the right to question the appellant concerning anything in the record or the evidence presented.
 Upon completion of the hearing the Diplomates and Surgeons in Practice Committee shall, in closed session, reach a finding by majority vote.
 The appellant shall be notified in writing within 60 days as to the action taken and the reason for it.

 In the event the appellant is not satisfied by the action taken as a result of the Informal Hearing, they may, within 30 days after having been advised thereof, give notification in writing to the Council that they request a Formal Hearing, and setting forth the reasons for disagreement with the findings of the Informal Hearing.
 If no request for a Formal Hearing has been received within the time periods stipulated above, the findings shall be final and binding upon both the appellant and the ABS.